Skip to content

 LayerZero is an omnichain interoperability protocol that connects Beam to other networks.
 It enables everyone to build Omnichain tokens and NFTs on Beam that can be transferred cross-chain, and bridge existing assets from other networks.

-Merit Circle's LayerZero contracts repository (opens in a new tab) is forked from LayerZero Labs' example contracts (opens in a new tab) and additionally includes all the necessary setup to get started with Beam, as well as more improvements like upgradeable smart contracts, contract verification and better configuration options under the hood.
+OnBeam’s LayerZero contracts repository is forked from LayerZero Labs’ example contracts and additionally includes all the necessary setup to get started with Beam, as well as more improvements like upgradeable smart contracts, contract verification and better configuration options under the hood.

 Contract types